Build the Best Burgers: A Guide to the Best Meat for Burger Patties

 You use cuts like the sirloin or the rib cuts, but you’ll need to add more fat or lean meat to try and achieve that perfect 80/20 mix.

 - Chuck steak – Beautifully marbled and flavorsome with the ideal lean to fat ratio, chuck steak is a reliable choice for burgers.

-- Brisket – Beautiful beef flavor and super high fat content, you’ll get the best results mixing with a lean cut.
+- Brisket – With beautiful beef flavor and super high-fat content, you’ll get the best results mixing with a lean cut.

 - Boneless short rib – Excellent flavor and fat content, a favorite over at amazingribs.com